deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 ## General Overview

-You'll be setting up an *academic* or *professional* twitter, meaning you might need to create a new profile if you already have a personal account.
+You'll be setting up an *academic* or *professional* Twitter, meaning you might need to create a new profile if you already have a personal account.
 If you're unfamiliar with Twitter, [check this out](https://digitalhumanities.berkeley.edu/twitter-scholarly-networking).

+You should be **posting on Twitter *twice* per week** and then **submitting Tweets to me via Scholar**.

 _____